I have never been on a zipline trip, how does this work?

 What if I’m afraid of heights?

 If you are intensely afraid of heights a zipline trip may not be for you.
 However, if you are just “a little hesitant” in high places you may be pleasantly surprised at how much fun you’ll have.
-Many people say that they feel so safe on the course that they are able to overcome their fears.
+Many people say that they feel so secure on the course that they are able to overcome their fears.
 You will be in a full-body harness attached to a safety system at all times.
 Zipping is more about moving laterally from tree-to-tree, with only a very gradual decline in height, and lots of beautiful scenery to make you smile.

 What should I wear?